theeldruin/Writeups/hackthebox/oopsie.md

 First, the server identify the user logged with 2 cookies
 ![alt text](./img/oopsie09.png?raw=true)

 Those are identical to the ACCESS ID and NAME in the page with ID=1.
-So maybe we can change the user changing those values to the other user… let’s continue our investigation
+So maybe we can change the user changing those values to the values of other user… let’s continue our investigation
 When we set an ID that has an user the important line in the source code is this
 ![alt text](./img/oopsie10.png?raw=true)